 - Sanofi-Aventis U.S. LLC v.
 Fresenius Kabi USA, LLC: Representing Fresenius Kabi and Actavis as ANDA-defendants in patent litigation involving Sanofi’s branded cancer drug Jevtana® (cabazitaxel).
 Following a bench trial in the U.S. District Court for the District of New Jersey, the case is currently on appeal.

-- Representation of an 11-year-old client from El Salvador in federal immigration proceedings.
-The client was granted asylum in the United States in July 2016.
+- Representation of a 10-year-old client from El Salvador in federal immigration proceedings.
+The client was granted asylum in the United States in 2016.
 In 2017, Goodwin received the Adams Pro Bono Publico Award from the Massachusetts Supreme Judicial Court for, among other activities, the firm’s work on this asylum case.
 The client received permanent resident status in 2018.